-Foxtel has four hero bundles to choose from, however uses can add on extra packs later if they wish.
-All broadband bundles come with the Entertainment Pack as standard.
-The three other channel packs on offer are:
+Foxtel has five hero bundles to choose from, however users can add on extra packs later if they wish.
+All broadband bundles come with the Foxtel Plus Pack as standard.
+The five available bundles are as follows:

 You may also be interested in:

 Foxtel Network Coverage